-The climate is semiarid in the south and along the coast to Luanda.
+The climate is semiarid in the south and along the coast of Luanda.
 The north has a cool dry season (May to October) and a hot rainy season (November to April).
 Natural hazards are locally heavy rainfall, which causes periodic flooding.

-In Luanda during the January to April hot season, the temperature is often in the upper 90s; the sun is quite intense; and the humidity is very high.
+In Luanda during the January to April hot season, the temperature is often in the upper 90s; the sun is quite intense, and the humidity is very high.
 During the winter months, June through September, the days are pleasant, with high temperatures around 80°F, with mild evenings.
 Skies are often hazy, a condition called "cacimbo."
 Generally, there are light rains during November and December, with heavy rains falling in March and April.

-petroleum, diamonds, iron ore, phosphates, copper, feldspar, gold, bauxite, uranium
+Petroleum, diamonds, iron ore, phosphates, copper, feldspar, gold, bauxite, uranium

-locally heavy rainfall causes periodic flooding on the plateau
+Locally heavy rainfall causes periodic flooding on the plateau

 330 Square Miles